DHCP

 The full Q&A is divided into two parts.
 Part One is general in nature and less technical, Part Two deals with more technical matters.

-Download the DHCP PDF
+Download the DHCP PDFIntroduction

 Vicomsoft have gained extensive knowledge in the use and implementation of DHCP servers.
 Vicomsoft would advise the use of DHCP in any environment.
 The Use of DHCP has many benefits over alternative configuration methods.
 It drastically reduces the time to set up client computers and eliminates the likelihood of configuration errors.
 Click here to download free trial DHCP Server software.